MatthewReid854/reliability/docs/What is censored data.rst

 """"""""""""""""""""""

 This is not a type of censored data, but it used to describe how censored data is grouped.
 In multiply censored data, the censoring times occur at many different times.
 As an example we may have the following failures and right censored times (right censored represented by +): 50, 55+, 56, 72+, 74+, 78, 89, 98+.
 We can say this is "multiply censored" as the censoring times occur at multiple points.
 This is frequently seen when items have different start times or different amounts of usage so their times in service are not aligned.
 While the end of the observation period may be the same (in terms of the calendar date), the accumulated life will be different between items so their censoring times do not necessarily align.

+Type I and Type II censoring
+""""""""""""""""""""""""""""

+If a test is stopped after a certain amount of time then the test is "time-terminated".
+This type of test will produce type I censoring.
+If a test is stopped after a certain number of failures then the test is "failure-terminated".
+This type of test will produce type II censoring.
+The formulas for some calculation methods (such as in some `MTBF calculations <https://reliability.readthedocs.io/en/latest/Reliability%20test%20planner.html>`_) differ between type I and type II censoring so it is important to know what type of censoring your test produces and whether the formulas being used need to be adjusted to reflect the type of censoring.

 Considering failures as right censored
 """"""""""""""""""""""""""""""""""""""